railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

 Planning and managing priorities
 --------------------------------

 Several methods can be used for ordering tasks by their respective priorities.
-Open ERP orders tasks based on a function of the following fields:  *Sequence* ,  *Priority*  and  *Deadline* .
+Open ERP orders tasks based on a function of the following fields: :guilabel:`Sequence`, :guilabel:`Priority`, and :guilabel:`Deadline`.

-Use the  *Sequence*  field on the second tab,  *Other Information* , to plan a project made up of several tasks.
+Use the :guilabel:`Sequence` field on the second tab, :guilabel:`Other Information`, to plan a project made up of several tasks.
 In the case of an IT project, for example, where development tasks are done in a given order, the first task to do will be sequence number 1, then numbers 2, 3, 4 and so on.
 When you first open the list of project tasks, they're listed in their sequence order.

- *Priority*  *Very low*  *Low*  *Medium*  *Urgent*  *Very Urgent*
+.. todo:: More of these labels - why? *Priority*  *Very low*  *Low*  *Medium*  *Urgent*  *Very Urgent*

- *Deadline*
+.. todo:: More of these labels - why? *Deadline*

 You can use one of these three ordering methods, or combine several of them, depending on the project.